Slicer/SlicerLungCTAnalyzer/README.md

 Affected total lung volume (infiltrated + collapsed total volume, % of total lung volume) <br>
 <br></i>

-Comment: The AF-Q parameter was discontinued after realizing it´s non-linearity<br>

 Vessel volume is subtracted from right lung volume, left lung volume and total lung volume to compensate for this anatomic compartment.
-Intrapulmonary airways are not yet measured by LCTA and are not compensated for in the results. <br>
+Intrapulmonary airways are not subtracted. <br>
 <br>
 LCTA has been developed and tested with 3D Slicer V 4.11.200930 and is comppatible with Slicer 5.